inf112-v20/factoryRobots/Deliverables/ManualTests2.md

-# Manual tests for cards and menu
+# Manual tests for cards, menu and in game buttons

 ## Card test